Support for family members while caring for someone with dementia

 Do you accept residents who are younger than 65 years old?

 Yes.
 We accept residents who are younger than 65 years old and who are living with high-care needs.
+We pride ourselves on being one of the more unique support organisations, offering residential care for people with dementia, regardless of their age.

 Do you only do dementia care?